paynow/Paynow-Express-for-WooCommerce/README.md

-# Paynow for WooCommerce
+# Paynow Express for WooCommerce

-A payment gateway for Paynow.
+A payment gateway for Paynow Express.
 A Paynow merchant account, merchant key and merchant ID are required for this gateway to function.

 ## Important Note